tecxion/Curso-Python/Readme.md

 Ahora que has instalado Python en tu sistema, estás listo para comenzar a programar.
 En las siguientes secciones, aprenderás los conceptos básicos del lenguaje, desde variables y tipos de datos hasta estructuras de control y funciones.

 ¡Continúa aprendiendo y divirtiéndote programando en Python!

-# Section Heading

-Some body text of this section.

-<a name="my-custom-anchor-point"></a>
-Some text I want to provide a direct link to, but which doesn't have its own heading.

-(… more content…)